 Generally, our shows run between 70 and 90 minutes.

-The majority of WIT shows are at Source (1835 14th St, NW), located across the street from Room and Board and a few doors down from Café Saint Ex.
-Our Road Shows travel across the DC area, so be sure to check the address when planning your visit.
+The majority of WIT shows are at Studio Theatre (1501 14th St, NW), located on the corner of 14th St. and P St. Our shows travel across the DC area, so be sure to check the address when planning your visit.

 Except for cases of a WIT cancellation, we can’t offer refunds on purchased tickets.

 If you need to switch your ticket, we can try to help you change nights (unless the show’s curtain time is within 24 hours).
-Give us a call at 202-204-7770.
+Email us at firstname.lastname@example.org.